 Fourth dose encouraged for those aged 30 and over

-The COVID-19 fourth doses are available and encouraged for anyone aged 30 and over.
+The COVID-19 fourth dose is available and encouraged for anyone aged 30 and over.

 People in these groups can walk-in without an appointment and get their fourth dose at COVID-19 vaccination clinics, and can receive a vaccination at GPs, pharmacies and Aboriginal Medical Services.